nunit/docs/docs/articles/nunit/writing-tests/attributes/timeout.md

 ```

 > [!NOTE]
-> When debugging a unit test - i.e. when a debugger is attached to the process - then the timeout is not enforced.
+> When debugging a unit test, i.e. when a debugger is attached to the process, then the timeout is not enforced.

 ## See Also